XavKearney/fsharp-arm-emulator/docs/AlistairWallace.md

 ## How my code will contribute to the group deliverable
 My code will contribute to the group deliverable in that it supplies six crucial instructions (EQU, DCD, Fill, LDR, STR and ADR).
 Without these instructions you can do nothing with memory other than using the stack.
-To make sure my code is compatible I have used Reuslt monads everywhere to avoid using any exceptions whatsover and have tried to write useful error messages.
+To make sure my code is compatible I have used result monads everywhere to avoid using any exceptions whatsover and have tried to write useful error messages.
 For instance I start my error messages with the function where they are occuring and include useful vairable to show what is wrong.
-I also have tried to use intuitve function names and give useful comments so that my code is easy to understand.
+I also have tried to use intuitve function names and give useful comments so that my code is easy to understand. <br />
+If we were to take this project forward further I would like to change my error messages from being very useful for debugging to being more useful when displayed in the GUI.
+Some of the error messages are alreaady useful, however I suspect there are some that would want changing.

 ## What is the specification of my code
 Details of the visual specification for my code and how it differs from what I have implemented can be found for each function in the "General Description of how my Code works" section

 ## A description of my testing
 My testing is unfinished.
-I prioritised getting the execution for each instruction working and rudimentally tested using unit test over adding systematic testing and testing against visual however I intended to add these at the end but I ran out of time.
+I prioritised getting the execution for each instruction working and testing the parse tested more thoroughly.
+I did this because the main source of errors and supplying error messages is in the parsing as this is where all the unexpected inputs can be.
+I have unit tests and 1000 randomised testing working for each of my parse functions.<br />
+I was intending to add testing against visual to test the execution functions but in the end I didn't have time.
+As far as I can tell all of my instructions work as they should, but there could be a corner case or two in which they fail due to the lack of visual testing.<br />
 I have 161 unit tests and evidence of the passing can be found in a screenshot in the images folder for the READ_ME.
 <br />
 <br />